Cerithium munitum

 Cerithium munitum is a species of sea snail, a marine gastropod mollusk in the family Cerithiidae, the ceriths.

 Description and Biology

 Found at depths from subtidal to 10 m on reefs in sand and dead coral.
 Members of the order Neotaenioglossa are mostly gonochoric and broadcast spawners.
-Life cycle: Embryos develop into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.
+Life cycle: Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.

 Distribution

 The distribution of Cerithium munitum includes the Indo-Western Central Pacific.